stiglers-eponym/BeamerPresenter/README.md

 For more options and usage possibilities use `beamerpresenter --help` the man page.

+## Features
+An extended list of features can be found in the manual (`beamerpresenter.1`).
+*	Control window with a notes slide, previews of the current and next presentation slide, a timer, a clock and the current slide number.
+*	Cache: All slides are rendered to a compressed cache.
+	The total cache size can be limited.
+*	Videos and Sounds: You can add videos and audio files to your presentation.
+	Videos continue playing on different overlays, if the same video should be shown these overlays.
+Overlays are defined as slides with the same page number.
+*	Embed Applications: You can show windows created by external applications in a presentation.
+This can be used to show interactive plots.
+	Details can be found in the manual (`beamerpresenter.1`).
+*	Simple navigation through links, scrolling, a table of contents on the control screen and shortcuts for skipping overlays.

 ## Settings
 Settings can be placed in a file `beamerpresenter.conf` (on platforms other than GNU/Linux: `beamerpresenter.ini`).
 An example configuration file is provided.